You Make It Feel Like Christmas (song): Live performances

 On December 4, 2017, Stefani and Shelton appeared on The Voice, where they performed "You Make It Feel Like Christmas".
 The former wore a festive sheer and flower-inspired dress, and ended the performance with a kiss from Shelton.
 Randee Dawn from Today spoke positively of the act, calling it festive and "a major high point for the pair".
 On Stefani's holiday special for NBC, titled Gwen Stefani's You Make It Feel Like Christmas, she performed various songs from the album as part of her set list, including "You Make It Feel Like Christmas".
-Stefani was joined by Shelton when performing the track and she wore a matching plaid top and slitted-skirt.
+Stefani was joined by Shelton when performing the track and she wore a matching plaid top and slit skirt.
 Entertainment Tonights Emily Krauser opined that Stefani's "real ska sensibilities came out" during the performance.

 During the 2018 holiday season, Stefani served as a guest on Jimmy Kimmel Live! and performed both "You Make It Feel Like Christmas", and a duet cover of "Feliz Navidad" with Chilean singer Mon Laferte.
 For the former's appearance, she wore a "white gown [with] embellished polka dots on sheer material" and was accompanied by a group of four backup dancers, dressed in black-and-white clothing.
 The performance was eventually uploaded to her Vevo account on December 8, 2018.
 She also appeared on the December 19, 2018 episode of The Late Late Show with James Corden to perform the track.
 The performance was praised by AXS contributor Kareem Gantt, who wrote that "Stefani brought the house down, and it gave the 'Corden' set a festive, yule-time feel that is sorely needed right now".
 For the Christmas Eve broadcast of ESPN's Monday Night Football, Stefani performed a condensed version of the song during the Genesis-sponsored halftime show.
 It was broadcast in black and white and uploaded to Stefani's YouTube account that same day.

 At the 87th annual Rockefeller Center tree lighting ceremony in 2019, Stefani served as a featured performer alongside fellow The Voice judge and American singer John Legend.
 Her performance occurred on November 14, 2019, and Stefani began with "You Make It Feel Like Christmas" and closed with her cover of the Christmas standard "White Christmas".
 According to Heran Mamo of Billboard, she wore "a sheer black long-sleeve with a pearl-embellished red and gold shimmering front, black sequined hot pants, black fishnet leggings and black leather knee-high boots".
 Her segment was recorded and later broadcast via NBC on December 4, 2019.
 Radio station WRMF reported that the performance was likely prerecorded due to her prior commitment to be available for The Voice.